 Mr. Paterson was a founding partner of the Latrobe Magnesium project in 2000.
 He was appointed a Director of Latrobe Magnesium on 23 August 2002 and its CEO in 2005.

-Mr. Torpey was appointed a Director of Latrobe Magnesium on 11 April 2002.
+Mr. Wandmaker was appointed a Director of Latrobe Magnesium on 1 April 2022.

 Mr. Bruce is a mining engineer with extensive resource industry experience in Australia, South Africa, West Africa, South America and Indonesia in operations, project development and corporate management.